 Tempo – the speed of the rep, typically shown as 3 or 4 numbers, such as in this example:

 - 3 Eccentric contraction, or lowering the weight, negative phase

 - 2 Concentric contraction, or raising the weight, positive phase

 So in this case, you take 2 seconds to lift the weight to the top and 3 seconds to lower it, with no pauses.
 This is a common tempo in bodybuilding, and it’s considered to be a moderately slow repetition.
 Of course, there are ways to take a basic rep and add intensity to make the exercise harder, such as:

-Static holds - mentioned above, pick a spot anywhere along the range of the rep, or pick more than one spot and hold for a predetermined count.
+SAs mentioned above, pick a spot anywhere along with the range of the rep, or pick more than one spot and hold for a predetermined count.